 - Enter a Baffle Shield Name and identifying Description in the appropriate text fields.

-- Select Automated Deployment for Deployment Model and enter the Host Username to access the Baffle Shield EC2 Instance.
+- Enter the Host Username to access the Baffle Shield EC2 Instance.
 In our example, we entered centos for the Host Username.

 - Enter the IP Address of the Baffle Shield you just launched.
 NOTE: If your Shield runs in the same VPC as your Baffle Manager instance, it is recommended that you use the Private IP address here.

 - Enter a port number on which Baffle Shield can use to listen for application connections.
 The default port is 8444.

 - Optional: Enter a username and password to access the Baffle Shield.